summii/summii.github.io/_posts/2019-06-20-an-introduction-to-fundamental-math-proof-techniques.md

 	* false, when one of p, q is true and the other is false.

 	Denoted by p <=> q, when p <=> is true, we say that p and q equivalent.

+<mark>Contra-positive</mark> The contra-positive of the statement 'p => q' is: '¬q => ¬p'

+Note: These two statments are logically equivalent.
+That is, if one can prove 'p => q' means they also proved '¬q => ¬p' vice versa.

+<mark>QUANTIFIERS</mark> Consider: X is even, Note this is not a statement and we could modify this to make statement.

+1) when X=10, X is even

+2) For every integer X, X is even

+3) There exists an integer X such that X is even

+The phrases 'for every' and 'there exists' are called quantifiers.
+We use ∀ $\forall$ to denote "for all" and ∃ for "there exists".